 Employees' have complained of poor conditions of service, lack of transparent performance appraisal process, selective administration of disciplinary measures and lack of adequate support for training opportunities by some of their employers.
 All of which have resulted in undesirable labor management relations, hence negative work attitudes such as absenteeism, lateness to work, and general lack of commitment to duty have ensued.
 These disturbing issues in universities has resulted in management to taking disciplinary measures such as oral and written reprimand, suspensions, demotions, reassignments, and even termination; to erring staff.
 Observations are that the policies which a university has about discipline and the way they are implemented have far reaching effect on the discipline situation in the institution.
 More often than not educational administrators do not provide clear-cut policies on discipline for guidance of the staff, and if provided, employees yet find it difficult comprehending.
 Very often where such policies exist, no sustained effort is made to improve upon them in order to motivate workers to perform better.
 This may sometimes lead to misunderstanding resulting in staff misconduct and job dissatisfaction.
-This study is an attempt to explore whether work disciplinary measures have any relationship with employee performance.
-Because there are conflicting research conclusions on the direct link between work disciplinary measures and employee performance, this study introduces organizational culture as a moderating variable in the relationship between work disciplinary measures and employee performance.
-This study tests these hypotheses using a sample of federal Universities in North Central, Nigeria.
+Thus, this study seeks to examine the effect of work disciplinary measures on employee performance of federal universities in North Central, Nigeria.